 Jotform is a form builder and creator that can be used for workflow automation.
 It can be used for making automated tasks that use forms.

 If you use forms frequently, then you want to avoid mistakes that are inevitable when the forms are made by a human.
-With an automation tool like Jotform, you get the same or better performance with less chance of mistakes.
+With an automation tools like Jotform or Leadgenapp, you get the same or better performance with less chance of mistakes.

 For example, as they describe it on Jotform, it can be used for sending website visitors automated responses after they fill out a form.